naftaliharris/for-x-in-datasets/README.md

-datasets--there are a number of online collections, like the [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/), [mldata.org](http://mldata.org/), and [kdnuggets.com](http://www.kdnuggets.com/datasets/index.html)--but most collections of have datasets that are formatted painfully inconsistently.
+datasets--there are a number of online collections, like the [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/), [mldata.org](http://mldata.org/), and [kdnuggets.com](http://www.kdnuggets.com/datasets/index.html)--but most collections have datasets that are formatted painfully inconsistently.

 Datasets file formats vary between csv, tsv, MS Excel, Rdata, fixed-column width, SVMLight, MS Word (seriously), and etchings in stone tablets.
 Even if you